frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

     func (m *youGotMailStruct) _mux_(e *framelang.FrameEvent) {

-        // Send event to state for processing.
+        // Send event to the current state for processing.
         // This is the core "state machine". switch m._compartment_.State {
         case YouGotMailState_AtMailBox: